Mr857/gamegui/README.md

 # gamegui
-A GUI mudule for python depand on Pygame and Pillow.
+A GUI mudule for python depand on Pygame.
 (Unfinished)